 An alarming symptom of diabetes burnout is hiding important information from the healthcare team responsible for monitoring the condition.

-This can venture into lying about management, food intake, exercise, and other challenges the person might be facing.
+This can venture into lying about management, food intake, exercise, and other challenges the person might face.

 Not being upfront with healthcare professionals creates even more challenges for them while managing the condition.